-The Love without Hurt Boot Camp helps people escape the effects of chronic resentment, anger, or emotional abuse by reclaiming the most important thing about them – their core value.
+The Love without Hurt Boot Camp helps overcome the pain of living with chronic resentment, anger, or emotional abuse.

 “When my partner heals whatever hurt seems to cause the resentment and anger, then he/she will be more compassionate.”

 The truth is: